apocalyptech/bl3-cli-saveedit/README.md

 # TODO

-- I have not *actually* confirmed yet that I have the Skag pet name key right, for FL4K
 - Something a bit more Enum-like for various things in `__init__.py`; I know that's not very Pythonic, but when dealing with extra-Python data formats, one must sometimes make exceptions.